NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs)~\cite{GCNII,GCN,GAT}, owing to the message passing mechanism~\cite{mpnn}, have been recognized as a type of powerful deep learning techniques for graph learning tasks~\cite{GIN,gnnrs1,gnnrs2,gnnlink,cdgnn} over the last decade.
-Though effective, however, message passing-based GNNs have a number of inherent limitations, including over-smoothing~\cite{oversmoothing} and over-squashing~\cite{oversq} with the increment of the model depth, limiting their potential capability for graph representation learning.
+Graphs, as a powerful data structure, are widely used to represent entities and their relations in a variety of domains, such as social networks in sociology and protein-protein interaction networks in biology.
+Their complex features (\eg, attribute features and topology features) make the graph mining tasks very challenging.
+Graph Neural Networks (GNNs)~\citep{GCNII,GCN,GAT}, owing to the message passing mechanism that aggregates neighborhood information for learning the node representations~\citep{mpnn}, have been recognized as a type of powerful deep learning techniques for graph mining tasks~\citep{GIN,gnnrs1,gnnrs2,gnnlink,cdgnn} over the last decade.
+Though effective, message passing-based GNNs have a number of inherent limitations, including over-smoothing~\citep{oversmoothing} and over-squashing~\citep{oversq} with the increment of model depth, limiting their potential capability for graph representation learning.
+Though recent efforts~\citep{reoversm,skipnode,tackingos,pasl} have been devoted to alleviate the impact of over-smoothing and over-squashing problems, the negative influence of these inherent limitations cannot be eliminated completely.

-Transformers~\cite{Transformer}, on the other hand, are well-known deep learning architectures that have shown superior performance in a variety of Euclidean data, such as natural languages~\citep{bert,liu2019roberta} and images~\citep{vit,swin}.
-Due to their great modeling capability, researchers have increasingly focused on generalizing Transformers to non-Euclidean data, such as to graphs~\cite{GT,SAN,Graphormer,GraphTrans}.
-In contrast, graph-structured data generally contains more complicated properties, including structural topology and edge features.
-These properties cannot be directly encoded into Transformers as the tokens.
+Transformers~\citep{Transformer}, on the other hand recently, are well-known deep learning architectures that have shown superior performance in a variety of data with an underlying Euclidean or grid-like structure, such as natural languages~\citep{bert,liu2019roberta} and images~\citep{vit,swin}.
+Due to their great modeling capability, there is a growing interest in generalizing Transformers to non-Euclidean data like graphs~\citep{GT,SAN,Graphormer,GraphTrans}.
+However, graph-structured data generally contain more complicated properties, including structural topology and attribute features, that cannot be directly encoded into Transformers as the tokens.